 Information we need to consider paying for SSA

-Approval in writing is required for all other clients.
+Approval in writing is required for all clients.
 We require an initial request for SSA services from the client or the client's family, treating medical practitioner or health professional.

 We may request completion of one of the following reports from an appropriately qualified health professional/treating team before deciding whether to pay for SSA services for a client:

 Letters of recommendation from relevant treaters will also be considered.

 Supported Residential Services (SRS)

 What we can pay for in relation to SRS